Latest Event Updates

 Anyone interested in supporting SGI’s crowdfunding campaign is encouraged to donate via http://igg.me/at/smartglobe and share the effort on social media platforms.

 About Smart Globe International

-Denver-based Smart Globe International is an organic, fair trade coffee and cacao farming organization that is committed to advocating for gender equity in the workforce in Cameroon.
+Denver-based Smart Globe International is a fair trade coffee and cacao farming organization that is committed to advocating for gender equity in the workforce in Cameroon.